 Submission Deadline: May 14, 2020 23:59:59 GMT ()

 There will be four tracks in the Visual Question Answering Challenge this year.

 The second goal of this workshop is to continue to bring together researchers interested in visually-grounded question answering, dialog systems, and language in general to share state-of-the-art approaches, best practices, and future directions in multi-modal AI.
-In addition to invited talks from established researchers, we invite submissions of extended abstracts of at most 2 pages describing work in the relevant areas including: Visual Question Answering, Visual Dialog, (Textual) Question Answering, (Textual) Dialog Systems, Commonsense knowledge, Vision + Language, etc. All accepted abstracts will be presented as posters at the workshop to disseminate ideas.
-The workshop is organised at the IEEE Conference on Computer Vision and Pattern Recognition, 2020.
+In addition to invited talks from established researchers, we invite submissions of extended abstracts of at most 2 pages describing work in the relevant areas including: Visual Question Answering, Visual Dialog, (Textual) Question Answering, (Textual) Dialog Systems, Commonsense knowledge, Vision + Language, etc. The submissions are not specific to any challenge track.
+All accepted abstracts will be presented as posters at the workshop to disseminate ideas.
+The workshop is on June 14, 2020, at the IEEE Conference on Computer Vision and Pattern Recognition, 2020.